ga4gh/ga4gh-schemas/doc/source/variants.rst

 Metadata   | Information on the flags used                    VCF header
 ========== ================================================== ==============

-For a complete description of all Variant records, see :ref:`apireference`.
+For a complete description of all Variant records, see :ref:`avrodoc`.

 `EXPLAIN: Where do the Qual, Info, Filter, and Format fields go?`